hkhanna/django-base/README.md

 - `make check` will run all tests.
 You can also directly run `py.test` if you have the virtualenv activated.
 - `make mypy` to run a manual typecheck on the repo.
+- `make playwright` to run e2e tests with playright.

 ### Updating Packages